Phydon/map/README.md

 Usage: map [OPTIONS] [OLD_PATTERN] [NEW_PATTERN] [COMMAND]

 Commands:
-  log, -L, --log  Show content of the log file help            Print this message or the help of the given subcommand(s)
+  log, -L, --log        Show content of the log file syntax, -S, --syntax  Show regex syntax information help                  Print this message or the help of the given subcommand(s)

 Arguments:
   [OLD_PATTERN] [NEW_PATTERN]  Replace a pattern with a new one